 Wilfred Hunt School has been able to adapt to changing trends and enrolments.
 It is a Kindergarten to Grade 8 school with 10 classrooms and a Structured Learning Classroom for students with intensive needs.
-Wilfred Hunt students and staff have access to the many supports and programs available in all Regina Public Schools – Learning Resource Teacher, Speech and Language Pathologist, School Counselor Services and Psychologists.
+Wilfred Hunt students and staff have access to the many supports and programs available in all Regina Public Schools – Teacher Librarian, Learning Resource Teacher, Speech and Language Pathologist, School Counselor Services and Psychologists.
 We have a Student Support Team that meets six times a year to ensure student needs are being met.
 We are a highly inclusive school with all staff focused on meeting the individual and group needs of their students.

-Hunt also provides 2 classrooms to a Montessori program with Pre-school and Kindergarten.
+Hunt also provides two classrooms to a Montessori program with Pre-school and Kindergarten children.
 Sing-A-Rainbow Pre-School has one classroom in the school, and Gardiner Park Child Care Inc. operates a Before and After School program in one of our classrooms.

 School Governance Structure

-Wilfred Hunt School has a principal, a student council and a school community council.
-The School Community Council is elected at the AGM in the fall of each school year.
+Wilfred Hunt School has a principal, a student council and a School Community Council (SCC).
+The SCC is elected at the AGM in the fall of each school year.
 There are 9 parents, the principal and a staff member on the council at present.
 The SCC supports the learning program, the school facility and student activities.

 We are known as "The Small School with a Big Heart!" and exemplify that motto through our actions and as reflected in our School Division's shared values.